Warning: This post contains major spoilers for Stranger Things season 3.

 When does Stranger Things filming start?

 It’s still unknown when the cast of Stranger Things will start filming season 4.
 David Harbour, the actor who plays Chief Jim Hopper, was always good for a behind-the-scenes look, so it’s worth keeping an eye on his social accounts.
 It’s now clear he will return too.

 What Stranger Things cast members will be returning?

 The streaming giant has previously posted behind-the-scenes snapshots of the cast.
-While we can probably write off everyone’s favorite Slurpee sipper Alexei (Alec Utgoff), Robin (Maya Hawke) — another fan favorite — is already plotting some petty crimes for season 4.
+While we can probably write off everyone’s favorite Slurpee sipper Alexei (Alec Utgoff), Robin (Maya Hawke) — another fan favorite — is definitely plotting some petty crimes for season 4.

 “I don’t think that I’ve been confirmed or denied next year.
 I had such a good time doing the show.
 I hope to get to be in season 4 and that Robin gets to continue to grow and develop to use her brains to unravel and unveil the mysteries of the Upside Down because I think she’s really smart,” she told TIME in July.

 What about Hopper?

 The third season saved one of its most devastating shockers for the very end: Chief Jim Hopper appeared to be dead, at least if you believe what his pals do.
 Sharp-eyed fans, naturally, suspect otherwise.
 There were plenty of fan theories that suggest he might have made it.
 Here were the two major Hopper theories:

 First: During the end credits scene, two guards take a prisoner from a cell inside what certainly looks like a top-secret facility in Kamchatka, Russia, to use him as Demogorgon bait.
 The moment of greatest internet to viewers?
 One of the guards instructed the other to leave “the American” in his cell in favor of using a Russian prisoner as bait.
 “The American” could be anyone, but fans theorize it’s Hopper.